beeequeue/mini-meili/README.md

 ## Configuration

+**DO NOT USE AN API KEY THAT HAS WRITE PERMISSIONS!**

+The client can't use any write permissions, so using a key with more permissions than needed is just insecure with no benefits.

-The API key needs to have the same access as the official dashboard requires.
+The client requires the API key to have these permissions:

 - `search`
 - `indexes.get`